SPINLab/gi-minor-python-course-2019/3_TwitterAPI/README.md

 4. When asked for application text, you can use the following text we prepared:

-> As a student Geographic Information Science/ Systems I want to research the possibilities and opportunities to integrate twitter data in my spatial analysis framework.
-I am interested in spatial patterns and correlations.I aim to combine people's opinions with other spatial recourses like income, distance to nature, heritage and jobs.
+> As a student Geographic Information Science/Systems I want to research the possibilities and opportunities to integrate twitter data in my spatial analysis framework.
+I am interested in spatial patterns and correlations.
+I aim to combine people's opinions with other spatial recourses like income, distance to nature, heritage and jobs.

 5. Verify your email.